mlbybee/deep-learning-challenge/README.md

 ![Opt3](https://github.com/mlbybee/deep-learning-challenge/blob/main/Resources/Optimization3_definingmodel.png)
 ![Fourth_Run](https://github.com/mlbybee/deep-learning-challenge/blob/main/Resources/Fourth_Run.png)

 Were you able to achieve the target model performance?
 YES

 # Summary
-The final automatically optimized neural network trained model from the keras tuner method achieved 80% prediction accuracy with a 0.45 loss, using a sigmoid activation function with input node of 76; 5 hidden layers at a 16, 21, 26, 11, 21, neurons split and 50 training epochs.
-Performing better than the non automized model.
-Keeping the Name column was crucial in achieving and and going beyond the target.
+The final optimized neural network trained model from the keras tuner method achieved 78% prediction accuracy with a 48% loss.
+Keeping the 'Name' column was crucial in achieving and and going beyond the target.
 This shows the importance of the shape of your datasets before you preprocess it.

+Additional Recommendations for Optimization:

+* Experimenting with different batch sizes and learning rates.
+* Adjusting dropout rates to prevent overfitting.
+* Exploring different weight initializers and loss functions.
+* Testing alternative optimizers such as Adam, RMSprop, or Nadam to find the best fit for the dataset.